 There are lots of affordable graphic designers who transform logos into works of art.
 The right designers will create something that will not only complement your work but stand out very subtly.
 Most importantly, they will provide you with more safety.

-If you have a website, the best way to prevent theft is to disable the right-click option.
+, the best way to prevent theft is to disable the right-click option.
 This is the easiest way to keep your favorite photographs safe.
 And if you don’t want your best work to get stolen, share it exclusively on your website.

 There are people who simply don’t know that downloading all kinds of photographs is unacceptable.
 All they need is a disclaimer.

 A lot of photographers clearly state that their photographs shouldn’t be downloaded, reposted, or shared anywhere.
 Other photographers are okay with reposts as long as they get credited.
 Some, like Unsplash users, simply want to know where their work is used.